joeshannon/edc-page/_play/new/thedameofsark2019.md

 *The Dame of Sark won Best Play in the 2018/19 Exeter Drama Company awards for this production.*

-*Oliver Hale as also won best Actor for his part in this production.*
+*Oliver Hale also won best Actor for his part in this production.*

 {% include play/cast_list.html list=page.cast %}